 Google likes jokes, but it has confined most of the Android gags to one specific place.
 When you open the secret version logo, you can long press to see what Google has cooked up for an Easter egg.
 In KitKat it was an interactive mosaic of platform logos, in Lollipop it was a Flappy Bird clone, and in the M preview it's a shrug emoticon.

 To see the shrug for yourself, you have to go into About Phone (or tablet) and tap a few times on the Android version line, which just says M right now.
+The materialized M logo that pops up can be long-pressed to activate the Easter egg.
 Read More

 We reported yesterday on Google's announcement that Android M would support deep links that skip the sometimes-annoying app selector prompt.
 Details were scarce at the time and many were worried that this would shut out third party apps or make it hard to view content with a browser when it might be more appropriate.